Last Updated on

 Your spot should have sufficient lighting.
 It should have access to electrical outlets to plug in your computer and other tools.
 It should have space for you to move.
 It should be functional above all else but needs a personal touch to motivate you.

 Which means you should decorate it in a way that inspires you.
 When you're writing, you'll have to take a break now and again.
 During your break, you want your surroundings to refresh you and prepare you to dive back in.
-Include a painting that you love, or a list of “writer's commandments” to follow.
+Include a painting that you will love, or a list of “writer's commandments” to follow.

 What you don't want your space to do is distract you and pull you out of writing mode.
 Keep your phone, gaming console, and television separate from the writing space.
 They're likely to throw you off your game.